svodnik/JS-SF-9-homework/README.md

 Weekly Homework
 ---------------
 Homework will be [assigned on Thursdays](https://svodnik.github.io/jsd9/pages/homework.html), due the following Tuesday.
-If any files are in the pull request outside of your personal folder, we will send it back to you to fix!
+If any files are in the pull request outside of your personal folder, I will send it back to you to fix!

 **Submit homework by pushing to your JS-SF-9-homework repo, then submit a pull request**